nonoMain/nonoArch/README.md

 # nonoArch.git - Arch install script
-This is a set of scripts meant to install an Arch machine with ease
+This is a set of bash scripts meant to install an Arch machine with ease
 <p align="center">
   <img src="https://img.shields.io/github/repo-size/nonomain/nonoArch?style=for-the-badge">
 </p>

-## Todo:
-- add keeper configs
-- add readme credits
-- add more troubleshooting info

 ## Installation
 ### Create a live boot with the arch ISO